busterjs/buster-docs/browser-testing.rst

-In the cases where you need a simpler method for running tests, but don't care for the manual HTML scaffold (see next section), Buster.JS can serve the scaffold for your based on your configuration.
+In the cases where you need a simpler method for running tests, but don't care for the manual HTML scaffold (see next section), Buster.JS can serve the scaffold for you based on your configuration.

 .. image:: /_static/overview/buster-static-start.png
     :width: 529